moq-wg/moq-charter/charter.md

 both web browsers and simple devices that don’t contain embedded browsers.

-The work focuses building protocol mechanisms for publication of media and ways to identify and interact with the media.
+The work focuses building protocol mechanisms for publication of media and ways to identify and receive the media.

 The media publication protocol will be a push protocol for sending media including audio, video, and timed metadata.